-Exhibit 1 shows the end-to-end TSS simplified journey for goods movements from GB to NI via Roll on Roll off (RoRo) and released into free circulation/home use, which is the most common journey on TSS.
+Exhibit 1 shows the end-to-end TSS Simplified Procedure for goods movements from GB to NI via Roll on Roll off (RoRo) and released into free circulation.
 Exhibit 1 highlights where the Supplementary Declaration sits within this journey.

 Click on the links below to navigate to the relevant support materials for each step.